bluxmit/mkdocs-magicspace-website/docs/tutorials/appearance.md

 ## Theme and colors

-You can customize how your docummentation website looks, inncluding fonts, colors and even complete themes.
+You can customize how your documentation website looks, including fonts, colors and even complete themes.

 !!! info "MkDocs themes"
     [MkDocs has many themes](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes).
 The default boilerplate theme